my-carla/sumo/docs/web/docs/Demand/Routing_by_Turn_Probabilities.md

 description is to use default values.
 The parameter **--turn-defaults (-T) <TURN_DEFAULTS\>** can be used to describe the default ratios that will be used for all junctions for all time steps. <TURN_DEFAULTS\> is a list of doubles, separated by a ','.
-To achieve the same behaviour as in the example above, use **--turn-defaults 20,70,10**.
+To achieve the same behavior as in the example above, use **--turn-defaults 20,70,10**.
 The values will be applied to an edge's following edges beginning at the right edge (20%) and ending at the leftmost edge (10%).
 As the number of possible followers changes for different edges, the values are resampled for